 Currently available competence frameworks for childminders don’t include specific learning for children with special needs as separated and full developed modules, but integrated in general modules of care.
 This has a direct impact both on their employability opportunities, and on the availability of skilled workers for families.
 However, some short lifelong learning modules are available for some of the most common disabilities.
 These are largely inadequate to address the need of skilled caretakers of families dealing with children on the autism spectrum.

-- develop a competence framework for childminders working with autistic children;
+- Develop a competence framework for childminders working with autistic children;

-- make available an online database of resources for dealing with autistic children;
+- Make available an online database of resources for dealing with autistic children;

-- test and validate a set of blended training materials implementing the learning architecture;
+- Test and validate a set of blended training materials implementing the learning architecture;

-- create guidelines on how to use tools and materials provided by the project, in order to support usage of results by other vocational education training (VET) players in Europe;
+- Create guidelines on how to use tools and materials provided by the project, in order to support usage of results by other vocational education training (VET) players in Europe;

-- draft policy recommendations to provide useful insights for policy planning, contributing then to the improvement of the learning offer for childminders, and to the improvement of quality offer to care recipients.
+- Draft policy recommendations to provide useful insights for policy planning, contributing then to the improvement of the learning offer for childminders, and to the improvement of quality offer to care recipients.